 Marie Bodén, has been recruited from Scandinavia where she started her acting career in Olsson’s basement.
 All kids in the neighbourhood witnessed Marie and her friends miming to Abba songs.
 Continuing her acting through primary school and high school, Marie was particularly active in musicals.
 At the highlight of her acting career she played a mano-depressive news reader in year 9.
 The reviews were cracking and Marie escaped down-under to focus on a different career in interaction design and robots.
 After a long break in acting, Marie has lately been seen on TV with her Robots and Design Thinking classes where she is the Director of External Engagement, Research and Outreach, in the School of IT & Electrical Engineering.

-Siddeswara Guru is an insanely good actor in real life juggling two positions in the University, namely working for Terrestrial Ecosystem Research Network, while keeping both of his bosses happy.
+Siddeswara Guru is an insanely good actor in real life juggling two positions in the University, namely working for both the Research Computing Centre and the Terrestrial Ecosystem Research Network, while keeping both of his bosses happy.
 He wants to take this to the next level and make his debut in a stage play to know what stage acting is all about.
 Even though he attended drama classes and performed a couple of plays in his school days, he didn’t pursue further due to lack of good scripts and a committed crew.
 He now wants to explore this in a different country and bring some diversity in the crew cast to make it bit more attractive and exciting to the audience.

 Peta Ashworth was born and raised in a small town in rural Western Australia, she has had a dramatic flair for as long as she can remember.
 Her first audiences consisted of the sheep on her family farm, a surprisingly tough crowd who on many occasion left the young actress feeling a bit sheepish.
 As the years progressed though, Peta pushed her acting aside deciding instead to pursue a career in the vastly different field of sustainable energy.
 She is currently the Chair in Sustainable Energy Futures in the School of Chemical Engineering.
 Looking at the theatrical portrayal of climate change by politicians today, perhaps it was not such a stray from her dramatic past.
 Nevertheless, as Peta’s endeavours in research continued and brought her to the University of Queensland, her acting was reduced to little more than a side hobby.
 In 2019 though, Ms Ashworth’s acting skills finally got the spotlight they deserved when she scored a role in the highly anticipated ground breaking production of Purely Academic.